atapas/colorpicker-pwa/README.md

 ## How to run
 - Clone or Fork the repo
-- Install Dependencies using `yarn isntall`
+- Install Dependencies using `yarn install`
 - Run the app locally using `yarn dev`
 - To see the PWA works,
   - Build the app using `yarn build`